 REQUIREMENTS APPLICABLE TO THE PROCTOR

-The proctor must be an Active medical staff member, in good standing a member in good standing of the Active of the Medical Staff of Huntington Hospital, and must have unrestricted Privileges to perform the procedures(s) to be proctored, except as otherwise specified in this Proctoring Protocol or as permitted by the Department or Section Chair upon documentation of good cause.
+The proctor must be an Active medical staff member, in good standing at Huntington Hospital.
+Proctor must have unrestricted Privileges to perform the procedures(s) to be proctored, except as otherwise specified in this Proctoring Protocol, or as permitted by the Department or Section Chair upon documentation of good cause.

 It is the responsibility of all members of the Active Staff within each Department to proctor when asked to do so.